FF2510/SortingAlgorithms/README.md

 3. Build the solution to restore the NuGet packages and compile the project.

+4. You can also download the DLL [here](https://1drv.ms/u/s!AjzKkFpEfYCGhq0FypMd-DGNAtCyYg?e=Ge97gG).

 ### Usage

 To use a sorting algorithm from the library, first add a reference to the `SortingAlgorithms` project in your solution.
 Then, you can use the sorting algorithms as follows: